actix/actix-website/docs/extractors.md

 **Note**: If you want the _entire_ state to be shared across all threads, use `web::Data` and `app_data` as described in [Shared Mutable State][shared_mutable_state].

 Be careful when using blocking synchronization primitives like `Mutex` or `RwLock` within your app state.
 Actix Web handles requests asynchronously.
-It is a problem if the [_critical section_](critical_section) in your handler is too big or contains an `.await` point.
-If this is a concern, we would advise you to also read [Tokio's advice on using blocking `Mutex` in async code](tokio_std_mutex).
+It is a problem if the [_critical section_][critical_section] in your handler is too big or contains an `.await` point.
+If this is a concern, we would advise you to also read [Tokio's advice on using blocking `Mutex` in async code][tokio_std_mutex].

 [pathstruct]: https://docs.rs/actix-web/4/actix_web/dev/struct.Path.html
 [querystruct]: https://docs.rs/actix-web/4/actix_web/web/struct.Query.html